sondreus/seeAI/README.md

 Visualizations of AI "thinking" in R
 ==========================

 This package provides functions for visualizing AI / Machine Learning.
-Currently only one learning process is supported, namely LASSO regression with cross-validation.

 Written by Sondre U. Solstad, Princeton University (<ssolstad@princeton.edu>).
-Send me an email if you find this package useful or want to suggest an improvement or feature.
+Let me know if you find this package useful or want to suggest an improvement or feature.

+At present, one learning process is supported, namely LASSO regression with cross-validation.

 **Lasso coordinate descent and cross-validation:**